Guidance and Parameters Published for Innovative Educational Technology Program Articles

 We are interested in sharing school and district experiences related to the following topics:

 |Device Planning and Implementation (1:1, BYOD (Bring Your Own Device))||Professional Learning|

 |OER (Open Educational Resources) and Digital Curriculum||Policy, Planning, and Leadership Related to Educational Technology|

-Articles must be written by current NYS educators, administrators, or educational leaders in NYS P12 schools, districts, or BOCES.
+Articles must be written by current NYS educators, administrators, or educational leaders in NYS P12 schools, districts, BOCES, or RICs.

 NYSED will not accept or publish articles written by third-party vendors.
 NYSED will not accept or publish articles that promote the use of a specific purchased product or advertise a product, service, organization, or event.

 Articles should include the following: